-If the complainant is invited to attend the meeting, they may bring someone along to provide support.
-This can be a relative or friend.
-Generally, we do not encourage either party to bring legal representatives to the committee meeting.
-However, there may be occasions when legal representation is appropriate.

-For instance, if a school employee is called as a witness in a complaint meeting, they may wish to be supported by union and/or legal representation.
+If the complainant is invited to attend the meeting, they may be accompanied by a friend or relative to provide support.
+Generally, we would not expect either party to bring legal representatives to the committee meeting.
+If a school employee is called as a witness in a complaint meeting, they may wish to be supported by union and/or legal representation.